-This standard creates common and absurd ideas about beauty, like the so-called compliment that someone is “pretty for an Asian.”
+This standard creates absurd ideas about beauty, like the so-called compliment that someone is “pretty for an Asian.”

 6. Light Eyes Are Considered Prettier Than Dark Ones

-It’s not just the shape of the eyes that matter for the mainstream media’s idea of beauty.
-Color matters, too – and with colors like blue and green so often considered to be most beautiful, ethnic groups that tend to have darker eyes are once again excluded.
+It’s not just eye shape that matters for the mainstream media’s idea of beauty.
+Color matters, too, and with colors like blue and green so often considered to be most beautiful, ethnic groups that tend to have darker eyes are excluded.

-We don’t typically associate dark skin with light colored eyes.
-So between selling colored contact lenses and fawning over women of color with naturally light eyes, eye color is another way for companies to say that women of color have to pursue whiteness to attain beauty.
+We don’t typically associate dark skin with light-colored eyes.
+Between selling colored contact lenses and fawning over women of color with naturally light eyes, eye color is another way for companies to say that women of color have to pursue whiteness to attain beauty.

 It’s another aspect of the “white girl dipped in chocolate” appeal.

-It also plays into the “exotic” woman of color trope.
-This trope upholds racism by othering women of color, and also with the implication that a woman of color who “looks” like her ethnicity isn’t attractive.
+This mentality also plays into the “exotic” woman of color trope.
+This trope upholds racism by othering women of color.
+Women of color with features not typically associated with their ethnicity are often implicitly viewed as more beautiful because they’re “closer” to being white.
+Such a framework for evaluating beauty also implies that women of color who “look” like their ethnicity aren’t as attractive.